Updated: November 2014

 Transfers, in any event, shall only be allowed under the following conditions:

-1. The parties involved in the transfer are not in breach of any agreements governing the use of the Software or any other agreement with Cisco; and
+1. The parties involved in the transfer are not in breach of any agreements governing the use of the Software; and

 2. The parties involved in the transfer shall provide at Cisco’s request written notice to Cisco of any transfer permitted under the Exceptions section above, indicating that the transferee (i) assumes all of the obligations of the transferor, and (ii) agrees that its use of the Software shall be governed by the terms of the then-current license agreement (including applicable export control restrictions) between Cisco and transferor or, at Cisco's sole discretion, by the terms of Cisco's then-current standard end user license agreement.

 3. The transferor shall destroy all copies of the Software (other than the transferee's copy) in its possession at the time of transfer, and provide at Cisco’s request with written notice certifying such destruction and agreeing that its license to use the Software has terminated immediately upon such transfer.

 If you wish to transfer Software to another company ("Transferor") or have Software transferred to your company from another company ("Transferee"), the notices required by this Policy to be given via the Software License Transfer Request Form.

 Any questions or comments regarding this Policy should be sent to email@example.com